mcarfagno/ground-vehicles-navigation/README.md

 * `mpc_gazebo` -> ROS package containing all the necessary to run the MPC trial on the POLARIS_GEM vehicle and evaluate the results.
   * `scripts/mpc_evaluator.py` -> A script that permorms the MPC evaluation.
 This script starts a ROS node that publishes the *Path* and *Obstacles* for the controller and logs its position over time to evaluate the error metrics.
+  * `scripts/obstacle_spawner.py` -> A helper script to spawn gazebo entities from a template.
   * `launch/mpc_demo.launch` -> Main launchfile that brings up the simulation environment, the control node and the evaluator script that performs the trial.
+  * `data/obstacles.csv` -> Obstacles used in the evaluation, with the form (x_pos, y_pos, radius)
+  * `data/waypoints.csv` -> Waypoints used in the evaluation, with the form (x_pos, y_pos, heading)

 The **docker** directory contains the dockerfile with all the dependencies in order to run the demo.
 See [Build with Docker] for more details.

+*note:* The assignment required a Path msg with GPS points.
+Path is specified for cartesian coordinates.
+I am making the assumption of the waypoints being their UTM cartesian projection in 'world' frame to be used with the world odometry.

 ## Controller Architecture